reveal/revealjs.com/src/react.md

 ## How It Works

 - `Deck` creates one reveal.js instance on mount and destroys it on unmount.
-- After every React render that affects `children` or `config`, `Deck` calls `reveal.sync()` to keep reveal.js's internal slide model aligned with the DOM.
+Initialization is asynchronous — `onReady` fires once `reveal.initialize()` resolves, after which the instance is also accessible via `useReveal()` and `deckRef`.
+- `Deck` calls `reveal.sync()` when the rendered slide structure changes — that is, when slides are added, removed, reordered, or regrouped into stacks.
+Ordinary content updates inside a slide do not trigger a full sync.
+- `Slide` handles slide-level `data-*` attribute updates locally with `reveal.syncSlide()`, keeping per-slide changes efficient.
 - `config` is shallow-compared on each render so that `reveal.configure()` is only called when a value actually changes.
 - `plugins` are initialization-only.
 The prop is captured once on first mount and ignored on subsequent renders.
 - Event props are wired with `deck.on()` after initialization and cleaned up with `deck.off()`.
 Changing a callback between renders swaps the listener automatically.